 We list our pick of the best Sony Xperia smartphones that you can buy in 2017, from budget Sony mobiles to the very best flagship Xperia handsets.
-And we also reveal any Sony phones that are due to launch later this year.
+And we also reveal any Sony phones that are due to launch later this year or in early 2018.

 Sony is one of the biggest global smartphone manufacturers right now, launching fresh new Xperia mobiles every year.
 With their slick, iconic design, serious media chops and industry-leading camera tech, Sony Xperia phones are some of the best handsets you can buy in the UK.
 You can even get some solid budget blowers from Sony, if your wallet or purse won't stretch to a premium device.